timamus/humanMouse/README.md

 EOF
 ```

 This script first ensures that the ~/.local/share/applications/ directory exists.
-Then it creates or overwrites the HumanMouse.desktop file in that directory with the content you specified.
+Then it creates or overwrites the humanMouse.desktop file in that directory with the content you specified.
 After executing these commands, "Human Mouse" should be accessible from your application menu.